• About Us

 Allen + Roth Chesterfield Hackberry laminate flooring from Lowe’s in a master bedroom with a queen sized bed and a large dresser with a mirror

-IDEA 4: Take a Look at Your Furniture
+Idea 4: Take a Look at Your Furniture

 The next thing to look at with any master bedroom makeover is your furniture.
 Is it worn?
 Scratched?
 Broken?
 Do any pieces need to be replaced?
 Are there too many pieces of furniture in your room?
 For example, we had a quilt rack in one corner of our master bedroom and a spare dining chair in the other.
 Taking those out of our master bedroom makes the whole space feel bigger.